 If the finding is associated with improper spacing of discharge heads, the actuation timing analysis should reflect the as-found spacing conditions.

-A moderate degradation may involve less than 25of the heads in a water-based fire suppression system being non-functional.
+A moderate degradation may involve less than 25 percent of the heads in a water-based fire suppression system being non-functional.
 In this case, analyze discharge timing assuming that the head nearest the fire source will not function.
 Assume that the second closest fire discharge nozzle will function.
 Use the location of this second closest discharge nozzle in estimating response time.

 A moderate degradation finding may imply that the fire suppression system does not provide adequate coverage for some specific subset of the fire ignition sources present.
 In this case the fire suppression system is not credited in the analysis of FDS1 fire scenarios involving those specific fire ignition sources.
 The system is credited in the analysis of corresponding FDS2 and FDS3 scenarios and performance is analyzed consistent with the as-found conditions.